Hadassah1999/R_scRNAseq_GUI/README.md

 # scRNAseq analysis GUI using R

-GUI Overview
+**GUI Overview:**

-* This project provides an interactive R Shiny GUI for analyzing single-cell RNA-seq data.
+This project provides an interactive R Shiny GUI for analyzing single-cell RNA-seq data.
 The interface is organized into modular components, making it easy to follow the standard scRNA-seq analysis workflow:

 * Upload Module – Supports input of raw count data in 10X Genomics (folder format) or H5 files.
 Users can add multiple samples and assign custom names.